Data Loading from S3 Parquet Files to PostgreSQL on OVH Cloud

 We’re using the TPC-H benchmark’s orders table at scale factor 10, which gives us:

-The data resides in an OVH S3-compatible object storage bucket, and each file contains roughly 937,500 rows.
-This distribution allows us to test parallel loading strategies effectively - there’s enough data to see performance differences, but not so much that individual test runs become impractical.
+The data resides in an OVH S3-compatible object storage bucket in the Gravelines region, and each file contains roughly 937,500 rows.
+This distribution allows us to test parallel loading strategies effectively.

 FastTransfer in Action: The Command That Does the Heavy Lifting